-The site of Kanjera South is unique in relation to Oldowan sites of a similar age or older.
-Many of the sites 2 million years old or older are situated in close proximity to raw materials sources and are comprised of a singular reduction strategy (Roche, Blumenschine, and Shea 2009; Plummer and Finestone 2018).
+The site of Kanjera South is unique in relation to other Oldowan sites of a similar age or older, many of which are situated in close proximity to raw materials sources and are comprised of a singular reduction strategy (Roche et al., 2009; Plummer and Finestone, 2018).
 In contrast, the assemblage at Kanjera South shows a substantial representation of exotic raw materials and a diversity of different core reduction strategies.
+This provides us with the unique opportunity to more thoroughly examine how early Oldowan hominins circulated stone across space.
 The results from Kanjera South elucidate how the interaction of raw material properties, foraging ecology, and landscape scale constraints on raw material availability influence technological variability in the Oldowan.
-While many sites show strong selection for specific materials, the frequent use of unifacial reduction strategies at sites such as Lokalelei 2C, East Gona, Hadar, Omo, Ledi Geraru may relate to the overall abundance of knappable material that is immediately available at these site (Braun et al. 2019; Kimbel et al. 1996; Roche et al. 1999; Stout et al. 2005).
-In other words, there maybe little incentive to exhaustively reduce a core when material is so abundant (Clark and Barton 2017).
+While many sites show strong selection for specific materials, the frequent use of unifacial reduction strategies at sites such as Lokalelei 2C, East Gona, Hadar, Omo, Ledi Geraru may relate to the overall abundance of knappable material that is immediately available at these site (Braun et al., 2019; Kimbel et al., 1996; Roche et al., 1999; Stout et al., 2005).
+In other words, there may be little incentive to exhaustively reduce a core when material is so abundant (Clark and Barton, 2017).
+In this sense, the broad scale the technological diversity represented at Kanjera South may reflect adaptations to the specific contextual conditions at this locale.

-Kanjera South is also the only site from this time frame that is situated in an open grassland (Plummer, Ditchfield, et al. 2009).
-Humans tend to travel farther and more frequently in open arid environments than those that live in more productive environments (Burnside et al. 2012).
-Moreover savanna adapted Chimpanzees from Fongoli also possess a larger home range and practice fission-fusion less frequently (Pruetz and Bertolani 2009).
-If this was also the case for the hominins at Kanjera South, these factors may have required new technological strategies in order to accommodate expanded home range sizes.
-On a broader scale the technological diversity represented at Kanjera South may reflect adaptations to the specific contextual conditions at this locale.
-The stimulus for increasing the use lives of cores (through reduction intensity and efficient use of raw material) at Kanjera South may have been foraging activities that quickly dulled artifact edges (e.g., butchery and USO processing) (D. R. Braun, Ditchfield, et al. 2008; Lemorini et al. 2014) that were more frequently carried out in open habitats (Ferraro et al. 2013; Lemorini et al. 2019; Plummer, Bishop, et al. 2009).

-Finally while the preceding analysis emphasizes the role of the broader environment and land-use on technological variability, ecology is not the sole driver of Oldowan technical variation.
-The inter-quartile ranges in figure 6 show a substantial amount of overlap between the reduction intensity and core reduction strategies.
-This suggests, that not all variation can be explained by environmental parameters such as raw material avalaibility and material properties.
-Moreover, inter-site differences between West Turkana sites are not easily explained factors such as raw material availability alone (Roche et al. 2018).
-This unexplained variation may be the result of socio-cultural dynamics that may have maintained information regarding the stone tool production process between groups.
-However, the fidelity and the mechanisms that underlie the maintenance of this information remain an open debate (Hovers 2012; Morgan et al. 2015; Stout et al. 2019; Tennie et al. 2017, 2016).
-However, the results of this analysis show that it may be counterproductive for research on Oldowan technology to focus on specific aspects of stone tool technology (Figure 1).
-Rather studies should examine the Oldowan within the broader socio-ecological system.
-It may be the interaction between function, ecology and sociality that provide information on the cultural capacity of Oldowan tool makers.

-Conclusion
+5. Conclusion